singhaniya0411/100DaysDSA/README.md

 ### **1. Array (Day 01 - Day 13)**
 - Day 001: Second Largest.
-- Day 002: Move all zeors to the end.
+- Day 002: Move all zeros to the end.
 - Day 003: Reverse an array.
 - Day 004: Rotate an array.
 - Day 005: Next Permutation.